Is College a Waste of Time and Money?

-But seriously, should marginally motivated students with mediocre achievement skills go in debt to the tune of $120,000 for tuition loans and the cost of leaving the workforce for 4 to 5 years?
+But seriously, should marginally motivated students with mediocre achievement skills go into debt to the tune of $120,000 for tuition loans and the cost of leaving the workforce for four to five years?

 There are some individuals who are not only academically bright, but have high aptitude for technical and creative thinking.
 These folks will do very well in the university setting and go on to become professors, lawyers, physicians, engineers, and research scientists.
 But high school students majoring in career studies will hold their own against many college graduates and, in fact, may create more wealth than college graduates, including the professions mentioned above.
 And they will get there a lot sooner.

 Some academically inclined students attend college to immerse themselves in the humanities.
 This is a good thing, but it’s not for everyone.
 If we go back to psychologist Abraham Maslow’s hierarchy of needs, surely getting a job comes before self-actualization.